jesperhoy/SmarterTrackTranslator/README.md

 A Windows desktop tool for creating and updating translation files (for UI internationalization) for [SmarterTrack](https://www.smartertools.com/smartertrack).

+Lists English and translated items a side-by-side for easy refenrece, has search function, and helper dialog for multi-line items.

 ![](screenshot.png)

 ## How to use?

-First load in the English version (File menu / Open English) using the "en.xml" file from your SmarterTrack web-site.
+- First load in the English version (File menu / Open English) using the "en.xml" file from your SmarterTrack web-site.
 This gives you a table where the "ID" and "English" columns are filled in, and the "Translated" column is blank.
-Next fill in the cells in the "Translated" column one by one.
+- Next, fill in the cells in the "Translated" column one by one.
+For single line items (most items), you can edit the translated value directly in the table (double click cell or just start typing).
+For multi-line items, click the "..." button to open item in a separate dialog.
-Finally save your work (File menu / Save Translation) and generate a new language translation file for upload to your SmarterTrack web-site (File menu / Save Combined).
+- Save your work (File menu / Save Translation).
+- And finally, generate a new language translation file for upload to your SmarterTrack web-site (File menu / Save Combined).

 The "Save Translation" function generates a file which only contains the entries that have been translated.
 Entries where the "Translated" column is blank are not saved.
 The "Save Combined" function generates a complete translation file which can be uploaded to your SmarterTrack web-site.
 For entries where the "Translated" column is blank, the English version is used instead.

 You should always keep a separate "Save Translation" file version of your work.